AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

     ![Create a data story](assets/data-story4.png)

 >[!NOTE]
->Slides inherit components from the tile, but tiles don’t inherit components from slides.
+>Slides inherit components from the tile, but tiles don't inherit components from slides.

 **To customize individual slides**